zkochan/objectkit/README.md

 }
 ```

-Or check for multiple nested properties:
+Or, ensure that multiple nested members exist by passing an array of paths:

 ```js
 if (ok(app).has(['property.one', 'property.two']) {